sra0sha/Telegram_Message_Forwarder/README.md

 # Telegram Message Forwarder

-A Python script designed to list chat IDs and forward entire direct messages, channels, and more.
+A Python bot to list Telegram chat IDs and forward entire DM, Channels, and more.

 ## Features
 - Get a list of all your chats and their IDs.